 GOCO is also a vital partner in helping CPW to meet Governor Polis' Wildly Important Goals, or WIGs.
 The two WIGs CPW is responsible for meeting are to balance outdoor recreation and conservation and to achieve financial sustainability.
-GOCO support is critical in CPW's ability to balance outdoor recreation and conservation, and its flexibility in funding allowed CPW to acquire and open Colorado's 42nd state park, Fishers Peak, in Fall 2020.
-GOCO also supports existing and new regional partnerships that convene diverse outdoor interest groups and government representatives to advance collaboration and strategic planning in support of the statewide vision.
+GOCO support is critical to CPW's continued efforts in balancing outdoor recreation and conservation interests and in investing in important work addressing Colorado's land, water, wildlife, and recreation infrastructure needs, including efforts like the Regional Partnership Initiative.
+GOCO funding supports CPW in engaging their employees and partner organizations in shared dialogue to continually work toward inclusivity and equity at CPW, which also supports the Governor's Equity, Diversity, and Inclusion Wildly Important Goal for all state agencies.
 Additionally, GOCO's flexibility has helped CPW make significant strides toward financial sustainability by offering increased flexibility in both the timing and the use of grant funds.
-CPW built its FY 2021-22 investment proposal to be consistent with these goals and with the values of GOCO's strategic plan: Resource Conservation, Outdoor Stewardship, Community Vitality, Equitable Access, and Youth Connections.
+CPW built its FY 2023-24 investment proposal to be consistent with these goals and with the values of GOCO's strategic plan: Resource Conservation, Outdoor Stewardship, Community Vitality, Equitable Access, and Youth Connections.

 This investment proposal represents work conducted by CPW programs, parks, and wildlife areas and does not include information about all work of CPW.
-The CPW FY 2021-22 investment proposal requests \$15,913,269 in Outdoor Recreation purpose funding and \$13,999,923 in Wildlife purpose funding.
+The CPW FY 2023-24 investment proposal requests \$16,131,965 in Outdoor Recreation purpose funding and \$10,012,272 in Wildlife purpose funding.
 Grant requests show both total projected expenditures and the requested GOCO funding.